Abolitionist-Project/Think-by-Numbers/README.md

 STEP 3: ACT to Reduce Suffering

-In the final step, a charitable foundation will accept and direct resources to the most cost effective solutions.
+In the final step, join a community with the shared goal of realizing what you consider the most cost-effective solution.
+Then, make it happen!